IslamAbdelslam/Basira-Qr/srs_document.md

 # Software Requirements Specification (SRS)
-## OkiQr - QR Code Security Guardian
+## BasiraQr - QR Code Security Guardian

 ### 1. Introduction

 #### 1.1 Purpose
-This document specifies the requirements for OkiQr, a mobile application designed to protect users from malicious URLs found in QR codes by leveraging VirusTotal's API for threat detection.
+This document specifies the requirements for BasiraQr , a mobile application designed to protect users from malicious URLs found in QR codes by leveraging VirusTotal's API for threat detection.

 #### 1.2 Scope
-OkiQr is a React Native mobile application that scans QR codes, validates URLs against VirusTotal's database, and provides security recommendations before allowing users to access the links.
+BasiraQr is a React Native mobile application that scans QR codes, validates URLs against VirusTotal's database, and provides security recommendations before allowing users to access the links.

 #### 1.3 Target Audience
 - General mobile users concerned about QR code security